Verdify Book a Fit Call

 High-fit workflows include support triage, incident review prep, product feedback classification, RFP support, customer escalation routing, and internal knowledge workflows.

-Boundary example: AI may summarize tickets, recommend routing, and draft replies.
+Control example: AI may summarize tickets, recommend routing, and draft replies.
 AI may not auto-close tickets or send external responses without approval.

 Decision context